Simultaneous Position-and-Stiffness Control of Underactuated Antagonistic Tendon-Driven Continuum Robots: A. Supplementary Details on Modelling

 His research interests include continuum robots and manipulators, robot control systems, and jamming technology for robotics. \end{biography}

-\begin{biography} []{Dikai Liu} (Senior Member, IEEE) received the Ph.D. degree in Dynamics and Control from the Wuhan University of Technology, Wuhan, China, in 1997.
+\begin{biography} [{ }]{Dikai Liu} (Senior Member, IEEE) received the Ph.D. degree in Dynamics and Control from the Wuhan University of Technology, Wuhan, China, in 1997.

 He is currently a Professor in Mechanical and Mechatronic Engineering with the Robotics Institute, University of Technology Sydney, Sydney, NSW, Australia.
-His main research interests include robotics, including robot perception, planning and control of mobile manipulators operating in complex environments, human-robot collaboration, multi-robot coordination, and bioinspired robotics. \end{biography}
+His main research interest is robotics, including robot perception, planning and control of mobile manipulators operating in complex environments, human-robot collaboration, multi-robot coordination, and bioinspired robotics. \end{biography}

-\begin{biography} []{Jos\'e Guadalupe Romero} (Member, IEEE) obtained the Ph.D. degree in Control Theory from the University of Paris-Sud XI, France in 2013.
+\begin{biography} [{ }]{Jose Guadalupe Romero} (Member, IEEE) obtained the Ph.D. degree in Control Theory from the University of Paris-Sud XI, France in 2013.

-Currently, he is a full time Professor at the Instituto Tecnol\'ogico Aut\'onomo de M\'exico (ITAM), Mexico City, Mexico, and since 2019 he has been the Director of undergraduate mechatronics engineering program.
-His research interests are focused on nonlinear and adaptive control, stability analysis and the state estimation problem, with application to mechanical systems, aerial vehicles, mobile robots and multi-agent systems. \end{biography}
+Since 2016, he has been with the Instituto Tecnol'ogico Aut'onomo de M\'exico (ITAM), Mexico, where he is currently a full time Professor and since July 2023 he is the Chair of the Department of Electrical and Electronic Engineering.
+From August 2022 to June 2023, he was a Visiting Lecturer at The Hong Kong Polytechnic University (PolyU).
+He has over 50 papers in peer-reviewed international journals where he has also served as a reviewer.
+His research interests are focused on nonlinear and adaptive control, stability analysis and the state estimation problem, with application to mechanical systems, aerial vehicles, mobile robots and multi-agent systems.

+Dr. Romero serves as an Editor of the \textsc{International Journal of Adaptive Control and Signal Processing}. \end{biography}